lkotlarenko/lkotlarenko/README.md

 <section align="left">

 ### I'm Leo, a 21 years old Web Developer from Brazil who loves to code and learn new things. 🚀
+### I am currently available and actively searching for job opportunities!

 ## About me